mlopstapus/PainChain/helm/README.md

 - ❌ You never plan to use the Kubernetes connector
 - ❌ You only monitor external clusters (by providing explicit API URLs and tokens)

-To disable RBAC resources, you would need to remove the template files and update the API deployment to not use the ServiceAccount.
+To disable RBAC resources, you would need to remove the template files and update the application deployment to not use the ServiceAccount.

 ## Production Recommendations